gzocche/PandasSchemaster/docs/SCHEMA_GENERATION.md

 # Schema Generation - Entity Framework Style

-This document explains how to use the Entity Framework-like schema generation feature in PandasSchema.
+This document explains how to use the Entity Framework-like schema generation feature in PandasSchemaster.

 ## Overview

 The `SchemaGenerator` class provides Entity Framework-like functionality for automatically generating schema classes from data files.
-Similar to how Entity Framework can generate models from a database, this tool generates PandasSchema classes from CSV, Excel, JSON, and other data files.
+Similar to how Entity Framework can generate models from a database, this tool generates PandasSchemaster classes from CSV, Excel, JSON, and other data files.

 ## Features